masneyb/monongalia-preston-wv-trail-maps/README.md

 # Monongalia and Preston County, WV Trail Maps

-This repository contains SHP files and maps generated using [Mapserver](http://mapserver.org/) for some select trails in Monongalia and Preston County, WV.
+This repository contains SHP files, GPX files, and maps generated using [Mapserver](http://mapserver.org/) for some select trails in Monongalia and Preston County, WV.
 This data was collected over several years while running and mountain biking in the area.
 [Quantum GIS](qgis.org) was